Everyone seems to have an opinion on eggs.

 Because one of the best sources of dietary choline comes from egg yolks, incorporating more eggs into your diet can help you get your levels to where they need to be.

-Because a single large egg has 185 mg, they were immediately seen as a dangerous food that should be avoided for heart health.
+The American Heart Association (AHA) recommended that adults limit their dietary cholesterol to 300 mg per day.
+Because a single large egg has 185 mg, eggs were immediately seen as a dangerous food that should be avoided for heart health.

+However, the AHA recommendation for cholesterol depends on the truth of the premise that when you eat more cholesterol, your blood cholesterol levels increase.
 This makes perfect sense in theory, but in fact, multiple studies have shown that it's just not true.

+Research has instead consistently shown that the cholesterol you eat has very little impact on the cholesterol levels in your blood stream.
 The reason for this is that your body makes much of its own cholesterol.
 Every day it produces between 1 and 2 grams all on its own (roughly the amount found in half a dozen eggs).

 When you eat more cholesterol from foods like eggs, your body actually makes less of it.